davidgoy/reflect/README.md

 #### Much faster page load

 Your Reflect site can fetch content from your WordPress site dynamically.
 Or it can pre-fetch and pre-generate the content into static files to serve on page request.
-This effectively turns it into a fast loading, static site.
+This effectively turns it into a fast-loading, static site.

 <span><br><br></span>